stakater-archive/microservices-testing/README.md

 ## Synthetic Transactions (Tests running production)

+Unit and integration tests are used to test the individual parts of the microservice, and component tests are used to test the service as a whole.

 ---

 However, there are three kinds of tests we are interested in running from our continuous integration build: unit tests, component tests, and acceptance tests: